-Total Credits Required:60 credits
+General Education and Elective Courses 3 credits Total Credits Required: 61 credits

-AAS Culinary Management
+AAS in Culinary Management

-The Culinary Management (AAS) degree provides the student with a grounded degree in culinary arts and food service management.
-Graduates of the culinary management program will receive a strong foundation of fundamental cooking techniques blended with business-focused courses to work in the industry as professional kitchen staff, cooks, sous chef, and assistant manager positions.
-Through a well-balanced curriculum, graduates are introduced to the fundamental concepts of food and beverage management, nutrition and food production.
+The Culinary Management (AAS) degree provides the student with a grounded study in culinary arts and food service management.
+Graduates of the culinary management program will receive a strong foundation of fundamental cooking techniques blended with business-focused courses to work in the industry as professional kitchen staff, cooks, sous chefs, and assistant manager positions.
+Through a well-balanced curriculum, graduates are introduced to the fundamental concepts of food and beverage management, nutrition, and food production.

-Degrees in culinary offer dynamic, exciting, and immediately impactful possibilities for study and employment.
-It prepares students for careers in numerous roles in a variety of organizations including hotels, restaurants, resorts, casinos, and cruise ships as well as prepare entrepreneurs for small business opportunities.
-The hands-on approach of the program enables students to learn by practicing and strategically applying your classroom lessons to resolve the daily challenges of an industry based in customer service.
-Graduates of the culinary program can work as line cooks, sous chefs, prep cooks, kitchen managers or supervisors as they gain the experience necessary to become executive chefs.
+A degree in culinary management offers dynamic, exciting, and immediately impactful possibilities for study and employment.
+It prepares students for careers in numerous roles in a variety of organizations, including hotels, restaurants, resorts, casinos, and cruise ships, and prepares entrepreneurs for small business opportunities.
+The hands-on approach of the program enables students to learn by practicing and strategically applying classroom lessons to resolve the daily challenges of an industry based in customer service.
+Graduates of the culinary program gain the experience necessary to become executive chefs.

-- Apply fundamental cooking techniques to a variety of fruits, vegetables, meats, and seafood with a comprehension of flavor profiles and potential applications. - Interpret, effectively, the information necessary to manage food safety, cost controls and nutritional concepts as they apply to food service operations. - Demonstrate a comprehension from general education and professional courses to critically evaluate situations for an industry based in customer service. - Analyze, interpret and communicate information effectively to manage organizational and financial situations in a food service operation.
+- Apply fundamental cooking techniques to a variety of foods with a comprehension of flavor profiles and potential applications - Interpret, effectively, the information necessary to manage food safety, cost controls, and nutritional concepts as they apply to food service operations - Demonstrate a comprehension from general education and professional courses to critically evaluate situations for an industry based in customer service - Analyze, interpret, and communicate information effectively to manage organizational and financial situations in a food service operation